 Shock collars are generally considered more effective than other training methods for teaching dogs to stop barking, and some people believe that the shock teaches the dog to not bark at all so it can avoid further shocks.

-A shock-collar is not inherently bad; it’s how the owner trains.
-The commonly used collars range from “traditional prong” and “safety” to more elaborate devices with an operator than can monitor your dog’s behavior, such as GPS tracking, alarms and a remote control that sends out a signal for correction.
+A shock collar is not inherently bad; it’s how the owner trains.
+The commonly used collars range from “traditional prong” and “safety” to more elaborate devices with an operator than can monitor your dog’s behavior, such as GPS tracking, alarms, and remote control that sends out a signal for correction.

-Although some people say that using these devices might cause over training and aggression because of pain inflicted from being shocked.
-It’s important to note such study haven’t been done in dogs who’ve never used shock collars and the study sample is very small.
+Although some people say that using these devices might cause overtraining and aggression because of pain inflicted from being shocked.
+It’s important to note such studies haven’t been done in dogs who’ve never used shock collars and the study sample is very small.

 The only way to find out if one of these devices will work for your dog is to try it on yourself, maybe this isn’t for you or your pup.
-Not everyone likes being shocked from a device that can also be used as humanely as possible unlike some training tools which all too often can be considered as inhumane.
+Not everyone likes being shocked by a device that can also be used as humanely as possible, unlike some training tools which all too often can be considered inhumane.

-These shocking tools aren’t for everyone but many dog owners have experienced true results from using this devices to train difficult dogs or those who no longer respond to treats and positive reinforcement.
-These collars makes it easy to redirect your pup’s behavior when he is trying his best at being a bad boy.
+These shocking tools aren’t for everyone but many dog owners have experienced true results from using this device to train difficult dogs or those who no longer respond to treats and positive reinforcement.
+These collars make it easy to redirect your pup’s behavior when he is trying his best at being a bad boy.

 Many professional dog trainers have used these devices to their full advantage and now they are available for every dog owner.
 If you live in a rural area or with neighbors close by, it’s best to keep this device a secret so your neighbors don’t get upset because you are shocking your dog.